Italians: Italian diaspora

-There are many individuals of Italian descent in the diaspora who may be eligible for Italian citizenship by jus sanguinis, which is from the Latin meaning "by blood".
-Simply having Italian ancestry is not enough to qualify for Italian citizenship; one must have at least one Italian-born citizen ancestor who, after emigrating from Italy to another country, had passed citizenship onto their children before they naturalized as citizens of their newly adopted country.
-The Italian government does not have a rule regarding how many generations born outside of Italy can claim Italian nationality.

 Culture

 The Pantheon and the Fontana del Pantheon.
 Roman relics and Roman culture are important symbols in Italy.

 Italy is considered one of the birthplaces of Western civilization and has been described as a cultural superpower.
 Italian culture is incredibly diverse, spanning the entire Italian peninsula plus Sardinia and Sicily.
-Italy was the origin of phenomena of international impact including the Roman Republic, Roman Empire, the Roman Catholic Church, the Maritime republics, Romanesque art, Scholasticism, the Rinascimento, the Age of Discovery, Mannerism, the Scientific revolution, the Baroque, Neoclassicism, Fascism, and European integration.
+Italy was the origin of phenomena of international impact including the Roman Republic, Roman Empire, the Roman Catholic Church, the Maritime republics, Romanesque art, Scholasticism, the Rinascimento, the Age of Discovery, Mannerism, the Scientific Revolution, the Baroque, Neoclassicism, Fascism, and European integration.

 Italy became a seat of learning in 1088 with the establishment of the University of Bologna, the first university and the oldest in continuous operation.
 The Schola Medica Salernitana, in southern Italy, the first medical school in Europe, and many other centers of higher education followed.
 The European Renaissance began in Italy and was powered by leading Italian painters, sculptors, architects, scientists, literature authors, and music composers.
 Italy continued to influence European cultural throughout the Baroque period and into the Romantic period, with a strong Italian presence in music.

 Bologna University, established in AD 1088, is the world's oldest university in continuous operation.

 The Victor Emmanuel II Monument in Rome, a national symbol of Italy celebrating the first king of the unified country, and resting place of the Italian Unknown Soldier since the end of World War I. It was inaugurated in 1911, on the occasion of the 50th Anniversary of the Unification of Italy.

 The country contains several world-famous cities.
 Rome was the capital of the ancient Roman Empire, the seat of the Pope of the Catholic Church, and the capital of reunified Italy.
 Florence was the heart of the Renaissance.
 Turin, which used to be the capital of Italy, is a center of automobile engineering.
 Milan is the industrial and financial capital of Italy and one of the world's fashion capitals.
 Venice's intricate canal system attracts tourists from all over the world especially during the Venetian Carnival and the Biennale.
 Naples has the largest historic city center in Europe and the world's oldest continuously active public opera house.
 Due to its relatively late national unification and the historical autonomy of the regions that comprise the Italian peninsula, many Italian traditions and customs can be identified by their regions of origin.